wp-plugins/participants-database/readme.txt

 6. Go to the plugin settings page to set up the emails.
 There are both user and admin emails sent on a signup, and you can determine the content of the emails and also whether to send them and to whom.

 Of course, records can be entered in the backend by a user with "edit posts" or above capabilities.
 Setting up the fields and plugin settings requires an admin.
 Records can also be imported with a CSV file.

+**Setting Up the Signup Form "Thank You" Page**

+To have your visitors go to another page after they submit a signup, go to the settings page and set the "Signup Thanks Page" setting to point to your page.
+Place the [pdb_signup_thanks] shotcode on that page to display the thank you message.
+You don't have to use the shortcode, but it gives you a way to thank them using their name.

+It's also possible to use this feature to make filling out the signup form required in order to get to another (hidden) page on your website.